lextoumbourou/notes/notes/reference/moocs/coursera/attention-models-in-nlp/week-2.md

 \text{softmax}( \frac{QK^{T}}{\sqrt{d_k}}) V
 $$

-* This mechanism is efficient: relies on only matrix multiplications and [[Softmax Activation Function]].
+* This mechanism is efficient: relies on only matrix multiplications and [Softmax Activation Function](../../../../permanent/Softmax Activation Function.md).
 * Usually run on GPUs or TPUs to speed up the training.

 ### Queries, Keys and Values